yangxvlin/comp90025-pmc-notes/README.md

   - inherently sequential [33]
   - Nick's Class: def [34]
 ### PRAM
+- PRAM:
+  - What is if? def
+    - consisting of p identical RAM processors, each with its own private memory, that share a single large memory.
+    - The Fetch-Decode-Execute-WriteBack cycle is performed synchronously by the PRAM processors.
+      - In other words, in one unit of time, each processor can read one global or local memory location, execute a single RAM operation, and write into one global or local memory location.
+  - Why PRAM assume we have a function p(n) processors?
+    - RAM used to measure sequential algorithm complexity
+      - To reduce complexity we need unbounded space, e.g. for a problem of size n we might ask for n processors;
+        - in general we may assume a function p(n) processors.
+        - This begins the theory of parallel computing – such an unbounded machine is impossible to actually build.
-- PRAM [20]
+  - More PRAM assumption { interconnected network }
+    - Its power draws from the fact that the model
+      - ignores algorithmic complexity of machine connectivity and communication contention, data locality, synchronization, and reliability.
+    - Access to shared memory is O(1)
-  - We only have p processors in theory, why still need it?
+  - We only have p processors in theory, why still need PRAM?
-    - [20] and It allows us to explore how much parallelism we can actually achieve in theory.
-So it helps answer the question: is it worthwhile building a computer with more processors or not, for the given problem?
-Also, without allowing the number of processors to be a function of problem size, we can not reduce the complexity of the best known sequential algorithm; albeit that this reduction in complexity is theoretical.
-Finally, it is relatively easy to efficiently use less processors than a given parallel algorithm prescribes, while it is relatively hard to devise an algorithm that efficiently uses more processes than a given (parallel) algorithm describes.
-So devising an algorithm that shows how to use as many processors as possible is generally more useful.
+    - It allows us to explore how much parallelism we can actually achieve in theory.
+      - So it helps answer the question: is it worthwhile building a computer with more processors or not, for the given problem?
+    - Also, without allowing the number of processors to be a function of problem size, we can not reduce the complexity of the best known sequential algorithm;
+      - albeit that this reduction in complexity is theoretical.
+    - Finally, it is relatively easy to efficiently use less processors than a given parallel algorithm prescribes, while it is relatively hard to devise an algorithm that efficiently uses more processes than a given (parallel) algorithm describes.
+    - So devising an algorithm that shows how to use as many processors as possible is generally more useful.
 - 4 PRAM sub-categories [21]
   - C: concurrent, E: exclusive, R: read, W: write
   - EREW